Red-Dirt-Mining/calculator/CONTRIBUTING.md

 **`npm start`**: starts the project locally.

-**`pnpm build`**: run build for all component packages.
+**`npm run build`**: run build for all component packages.

 ## Think you found a bug?

-Please conform to the issue template and provide a clear path to reproduction with a code example.
+Please conform to the issue template and provide a clear path to reproduction with a code example if possible.
 The best way to show a bug is by sending a CodeSandbox link.

-## Proposing new or changed API?
+## Proposing new or changed features?

-Please provide thoughtful comments and some sample API code.
+Please provide thoughtful comments and, if possible, some code.
 Proposals that don't line up with our roadmap or don't have a thoughtful explanation will be closed.